 The EDRAM's SRAM cache is integrated into the DRAM array as tightly coupled row registers.
 Memory reads always occur from the 256 x 72 cache row register associated with a 1MB segment of DRAM.
-When the on-chip comparator detects a page hit, only the SRAM is accessed and data is available in 12ns from column address (the /HIT output is low to indicate a page hit).
-When a page miss is detected, the entire new DRAM row is loaded into cache and data is available at the output within 30ns from row enable (the /HIT output is high to indicate a page miss).
+When the on-chip comparator detects a page hit, only the SRAM is accessed and data is available in 12ns from column address.
+When a page miss is detected, the entire new DRAM row is loaded into cache and data is available at the output within 30ns from row enable.
 Subsequent reads within a page (burst reads or random reads) will continue at 12ns cycle time.
 Since reads occur from the SRAM cache, the DRAM precharge can occur simultaneously without degrading performance.
 The on-chip refresh counter with independent refresh bus allows the EDRAM to be refreshed during cache reads.